kevin-rabefaritra/microsoft-docs/exchange-online/read-only-shared-mailbox.md

 }
 ```

+#### Important
-Note: while running this script, you will note that some folders cannot be shared.
+While running this script, you will note that some folders cannot be shared.

+> Add-MailboxFolderPermission: The operation couldn't be performed because 'kevin@contoso.com:\xxxxxxxxxx' couldn't be found.

 This is because those are system generated folders such as Purge, Holds, Versions, ...
 Those are safe to ignore.

+A particular point about the Calendar folder as well.

+> Add-MailboxFolderPermission: Your request can't be completed.
+You don't have permission to share this calendar.

 ### Remove read only permission
 Similarly, to remove the above granted permissions, you can run the same script but using `Remove-MailboxFolderPermission` instead of `Add-MailboxFolderPermission`.